VA00/Generalized-Fermi-Dirac-integrals/README.md

 ./configure CC=icc CFLAGS="-qopenmp -xhost -O3"

-Use of the library is straightforward.
-See examples/ subdir.
+Use of the library is straightforward in C and Fortran.
+See examples/ subdir, files example.c and example.f90, respectively.

 To use library in Mathematica, first compile MathLink code (replace 12.3 with your Mathematica $VersionNumber), which is located in examples subdirectory (Fermi-Dirac.tm and Fermi-Dirac.c files).